 DC students in grades 5 and 8 and students enrolled in high school biology take the DC Science assessment online each spring.
 DC Science results are one of several measures - including report card grades, classroom performance, and teacher feedback - that together create a broader picture of a child’s progress.

 To learn more about the DC Science assessment and resources available to educators and families, please explore the resources below.

 The DC Science assessment is built on scenarios set in real-world contexts.
-Blueprints for the 2017 DC Science assessment are forthcoming.
-Blueprints for the 2016 DC Science assessment are currently available.
+Blueprints [PDF] for the 2017 DC Science assessment are currently available.

 Practice Tests and Tutorials

 The DC Science Sample Question Booklet [PDF] provides administrators, educators, parents, and students with the types of items that appear on the DC Science Assessment.

 Accessibility for All Students